 Is any special preparation needed?

-You’ll need to avoid food, drink or certain medications before a nephrostomy tube placement.
+The patient will need to avoid food, drink or certain medications before a nephrostomy tube placement.

 What are the risk factors?

 Infection, bleeding, damage to surrounding organs and tissues and blood in the urine are possible risks of nephrostomy tube placement.

 Reviewed by: Felix I Ramirez-Seijas, MD

 This page was last updated on: July 29, 2022 04:51 PM